If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

-Git is an open source version control system designed to handle very large projects with speed and efficiency, but just as well suited for small personal repositories; it is especially popular in the open source community, serving as a development platform for projects like the Linux Kernel, Ruby on Rails, Wine or Xorg.
+Git is designed to handle very large projects with speed and efficiency, but it's just as well suited for small personal repositories.

-Git falls in the category of distributed source code management tools, similar to e.g. Mercurial or Bazaar.
-Every Git working directory is a full-fledged repository with complete history and full revision tracking capabilities, not dependent on network access or a central server.
-Still, Git stays extremely fast and space efficient.
+Git is a distributed source code management tool, like Mercurial or Bazaar.
+This means that every Git working directory is a full-fledged repository with complete history and full revision tracking capabilities and is not dependent on network access or a central server.

 Git is an Open Source project covered by the GNU General Public License v2.
 It was originally written by Linus Torvalds and is currently maintained by Junio C Hamano.